mit-ll/spacegym-kspdg/README.md

 <img src="docs/20230309_logo.png" width="250">   <img src="docs/20230831_LBG1_LG1_I2_Demo_reduced.gif" width="400">

+## _Announcement: 2nd Annual Non-Cooperative Space Operations Challenge @ AIAA SciTech 2025_

+_Join us at [AIAA SciTech 2025](https://www.aiaa.org/SciTech/program/ksp-software-design-challenge) for a software design competition where participants develop autonomous agents for maneuvering satellites engaged in non-cooperative space operations._

+_Interested teams should sign up at https://www.surveymonkey.com/r/2MB8JDW, then they will be notified of upcoming meetings._

++ Participants will develop agents capable of solving several challenge problems related to non-cooperative space operations, e.g., pursuing an evasive satellite, multi-satellite proximity operations, etc.
++ Participants are encouraged to develop agents using a range of technologies, e.g., reinforcement learning, optimal control, game theoretical techniques, etc.
++ Participants’ agents will be evaluated on a range of metrics, such as time to completion of mission, fuel consumption, relative distances achieved, etc.
++ The participant pool will undergo a series of elimination events and teams with the best performing agents will be invited to present their agents via a live demonstration during a special session at AIAA SciTech in January 2025
++ Monthly meetings will be held in the lead up to SciTech to allow technical exchanges between participants, MIT Lincoln Laboratory developers, and AIAA SciTech organizers.

+There is no cost to participate and membership and/or SciTech registration is not required.

 ## KSPDG Overview

 This library provides a suite of differential game (DG) challenge problems / environments set in the orbital domain built within the [Kerbal Space Program (KSP)](https://www.kerbalspaceprogram.com/) game engine.
 The intent of the KSPDG library is to provide benchmark challenge problems for evaluating autonomous control and AI algorithms applied to non-cooperative space operations.